bluetoxin/dememefy/README.md

 <hr>

-<h6> This software is under BSD License, so you can do what you want.
+<p> This software is under BSD License, so you can do what you want.
 I mean, copy, modify, make money on it, literally everything.
-Contributions are welcome :)</h6>
+Contributions are also welcome :)</p>